-This section proposes an update to the TCP congestion control behaviour during a rate-limited period.
-The new method permits a TCP sender to preserve the cwnd when an application becomes idle or when the sender is unable to send at the maximum rate permitted by the cwnd (the non-validated period, NVP, see section 5).
-The period where actual usage is less than allowed by cwnd, is named as the nonvalidated phase.
-This method allows an application to resume transmission at a previous rate without incurring the delay of slowstart.
+This section proposes an update to the TCP congestion control behaviour during a rate-limited interval.
+This new method intentionally does not differentiate between times when the sender has become idle or chooses to send at a rate less than the maximum allowed by the cwnd.

+The period where actual usage is less than allowed by cwnd, is named as the non-validated phase.
+The update allows an application in the non-validated phase to resume transmission at a previous rate without incurring the delay of slow-start.
 However, if the TCP sender experiences congestion using the preserved cwnd, it is required to immediately reset the cwnd to an appropriate value specified by the method.
 If a sender does not take advantage of the preserved cwnd within the NVP, the value of cwnd is reduced, ensuring the value better reflects the capacity that was recently actually used.

 It is expected that this update will satisfy the requirements of many rate-limited applications and at the same time provide an appropriate method for use in the Internet.
-It also reduces the incentive for an application to send data simply to keep transport congestion state.
-(This is sometimes known as "padding").
+Some applications use dummy packets (aka "padding") to maintain a sending rate when an application has now data to send.
+Although this ensures the path continues to support the rate permitted by the cwnd, it wastes network capacity sending useless data.
+New-CWV reduces this incentive for an application to send data simply to keep transport congestion state.

-The new method does not differentiate between times when the sender has become idle or rate-limited.
-This is partly a response to recognition that some applications wish to transmit at a rate less than allowed by the sender cwnd, and that it can be hard to make a distinction between rate-limited and idle behaviour.
-This is expected to encourage applications and TCP stacks to use standardsbased congestion control methods.
-It may also encourage the use of long-lived connections where this offers benefit (such as persistent http).
+The method is specified in following subsections and is expected to encourage applications and TCP stacks to use standards-based congestion control methods.
+It may also encourage the use of longlived connections where this offers benefit (such as persistent http).